MetaMask/metamask-docs/snaps/reference/entry-points.md

 [`endowment:cronjob`](permissions.md#endowmentcronjob) permission.
 :::

-If the cron job's logic requires access to encrypted state, you can use [`snap_getClientStatus`](../reference/snaps-api.md#snap_getclientstatus) to check if MetaMask is locked before accessing state.
-This will prevent an unexpected password popup, improving the user's experience.
+If the cron job's logic requires access to encrypted state, you can use [`snap_getClientStatus`](../reference/snaps-api.md#snap_getclientstatus) to ensure that MetaMask is unlocked before accessing state.
+This will prevent an unexpected password request popup, improving the user's experience.

 #### Parameters